Weaponizing kindness, how the Tenders play politics

 -Aleesia the satyr, part-time staff of the Zeyvem Memorial Hospital

-"The Tenders love to help people in need, and this is a good thing but even they don't have enough money and mortals at their disposal to help everyone, so they often engage in joint endeavors with the rest of the Nonagon.
-The Tenders operate schools with the Keepers. soup kitchens with the Stewards, and clothing distribution centers with the Guardians, and hospitals with the Rovers.
+"The Tenders love to help people in need, and this is a good thing.
+But even the Tenders don't have enough money and manpower at their disposal to help everyone, so they often engage in joint endeavors with the rest of the Nonagon.
+The Tenders operate schools with the Keepers. soup kitchens with the Stewards, clothing distribution centers with the Guardians, and hospitals with the Rovers.
 Unfortunately, the Tenders are often overly fixated on shiny and new things.
 It's more fun to raise donations for an exciting new endeavor than it is to support older charity that is struggling.
 The Tapukeah Zeyvem Memorial Hospital was initially created as joint venture between the Fumayan Tenders and the Fumayan Rovers.

 When the hospital was first founded, initially the Tenders and the Rovers both shouldered half the burden in both labor and materials.
 That was a long time ago.
 Now the Rovers provided about 70% of the food, labor, and coins to keep the hospital running.
 The Tenders didn't cut their support...at least not by much.
 But the hospital ended up taking on far more boarders than expected, so the hospital kept expanding and the Tenders did not expand their support to match.
+Now we Rovers shoulder most of the burden.
 This pattern repeats itself across all of Fumaya and beyond.
-The local orphanage used to be a 50/50 endeavor between the Lanterns and the Tenders.
+There is a nearby orphanage that used to be a 50/50 endeavor between the Lanterns and the Tenders.
 Now it's mostly a Lantern orphanage that the Tenders occasionally tosses a few coins to.
-To their credit, the Lanterns stepped up and filled the gap, but sometimes no one fills the gaps and many charities that the Tenders have started have since withered and died on the vine.
+To their credit, the Lanterns stepped up and filled the gap, but sometimes no one fills the gaps and many charities that the Tenders have started in the past sometimes end up withering and dying on the vine.
 I'd rather do a few charities well than do many charities poorly.
-Things have improved in Fumaya since Beslyfle the gnome became their leader.
+Things have improved in Fumaya since Beslyfle the gnome became their high priestess.
+Beslyfle has quietly halted starting any new charities has upped the Tenders support of older charities by about 10% across the Boot of Fumaya.
 Gnome Tenders are better at taking a long-term view than human or satyr Tenders."

 Well-armed Tenders